woestreich/personalsite/content/publications.md

   show_post_thumbnail: false
 ---

 Please [reach out](mailto:woestreich.research@gmail.com) if you cannot access any of the articles linked below, and I am happy to provide them.
 Many are also accessible via my [google scholar page](https://scholar.google.com/citations?hl=en&user=QZnw81AAAAAJ).
 I am also happy to share [manuscripts currently in review](https://willoestreich.netlify.app/publications/#in-review-or-submission) on which I am the lead author.
-A complete list is also available on my [CV](../CV.pdf).
+A complete list is also available on my CV (see icons at the very bottom of this page).

 ### 2022